artbrock/holochain_docs/App-Development-API.md

 ### `validate <entry-type> <entry-data>`

-This is the function that will be called when an entry is about to be committed, or when a DHT node is confirming that the entry is valid before publishing it.
+This function will be called when an entry is about to be committed, or when a DHT node is confirming that the entry is valid before publishing it.
+In this function you should add all your application logic about what constitutes valid nodes.

+### `init`

+This function will be called just after the initial genesis entries (the dna and the identity) are added.
+It allows you take any chain initialization actions, for example using put putmeta to add data to the DHT.